⏳ 14 min read · Last updated: August 2026

 🌊 Testing and Adjusting pH Weekly

-To fix a drifting pH correctly without overshooting:
+To correct a drift without overshooting:

 📋 The Two-Week Water Change Rule